 Felipe Zapata is a nom de plume.

-After working 30 years in the United States as a newspaper copy editor (New Orleans, Puerto Rico and Houston), I retired at 55 in December 1999, chucked all my stuff, packed two suitcases the following month, and flew to Mexico alone.
+After working 30 years as a newspaper copy editor (New Orleans, Puerto Rico and Houston), I retired at 55 in December 1999, discarded all my possessions, packed two suitcases the next month, and flew to Mexico alone.

 * * * *

-Tidbit: The real Felipe Zapata was the son of Gen. Emiliano Zapata.
+Tidbit: The real Felipe Zapata was the son of Revolutionary Gen. Emiliano Zapata.
 Little Felipe died at the age of 5 from a snake bite.
 And his daddy died at the age of 39 from gunfire.

 * * * *